mahimagoyalx/SortViz/README.md

 # SortViz
-Sorting Visualizer made with Flutter
+A sorting visualizer mobile application made with Flutter